KaiErikNiermann/latex-hw-template/README.md

 | Footnote               | `fn`         | Footnote                     | -                                                 |
 | For each tikz          | `tikzfor`    | TikZ `\foreach` loop         | Requires `tikz`.                                  |
 | Standalone tikzpicture | `stktz`      | Standalone TikZ document     | Useful for compiling figures separately.          |

+Note: If you are new to vscode snippets, see [this guide](https://code.visualstudio.com/docs/editor/userdefinedsnippets).
+But the tldr is to just type the prefix and hit tab.
+Some snippets have placeholders you can fill out then hit tab to go to the next placeholder.
+Within the snippet definition `$1`, `$2`, etc. denote placeholders, and `${1:default}` denotes a placeholder with a default value.

 ## Project structure